ministryofjustice/operations-engineering-runbooks/source/documentation/internal/dormant-user-process.html.erb.md

 8. Run the Operations-Engineering GH Action [Dormant Users reminder email](https://github.com/ministryofjustice/operations-engineering/actions/workflows/dormant-users-reminder-email.yml).
 This will send a Notify email to the users who were emailed in step 7.

+9. Repeat steps 2, 3 and 4.
+The two uploaded files will have the users latest last login date.
+The login date is used in the comparison conducted in the next step which determines if a user is still Dormant or not.

-9. Run the Operations-Engineering GH Action [Dormant Users remove users](https://github.com/ministryofjustice/operations-engineering/actions/workflows/dormant-users-remove-users.yml).
+10. Run the Operations-Engineering GH Action [Dormant Users remove users](https://github.com/ministryofjustice/operations-engineering/actions/workflows/dormant-users-remove-users.yml).
 This will remove the still dormant users from GitHub and send a Notify email to those users.